 When it comes to snow running shoes, you may be surprised to find that your trail running shoes are a perfect fit.

-- Checkout these best trail running shoes
+Checkout these best winter running shoes for some ideas on where to start.

 Shift The Time of Your Run

-- Plan for runch over an early morning run so you can use the sunshine to spot ice and possibly warm it to at least slush
+- Plan for runch over an early morning run so you can use the sunshine to spot ice and possibly warm it to at least slush.

-- Early morning runners always take a headlamp, instead of relying on street lights
+- Early morning runners always take a headlamp, instead of relying on street lights.

 “The prime times for the development of this ice are around dawn and in the late evening, when temperatures are typically the lowest.
 The ground temperature causes the precipitation to freeze upon impact, thus creating ice.” – Accuweather